aeric358/AudioManip/README.md

 of run time and seeing how the system performs with chunks of data.

-Shown tests take on the full 10 seconds of each sound sample, providing more accurate classification and more distinct learned patterns/hidden features that the Auto Encoder learned.
+Shown tests take on 1 second chunks of each sound sample, providing more accurate classification and more distinct learned patterns/hidden features that the Auto Encoder learned.